NWU-MuST/STP-appserver/install/README.md

 Testing the built service
 -------------------------

-Firstly, create a directory on the host filesystem to serve as persistent file storage location (we will use `~/stp` as an example):
+Firstly, create a directory on the host filesystem to serve as persistent file storage location and copy repository to this location (we will use `~/stp` as an example):

 ```bash
 mkdir ~/stp